13 Measurable Marketing Metrics That Define Success

 Today’s marketers have to be flexible and ready to shift at a moment’s notice.
 This means keeping a constant watch on customer-centric metrics, which can drive real change through an organization’s marketing efforts.

-The end goal is to grow your marketing programs to a the point when the agency generally only receives payment when a specific action has been completed, such as a lead, click or sale.
+The end marketing goals are to grow programs to a the point when the agency generally only receives payment when a specific action has been completed, such as a lead, click or sale.

 This allows the agency greater freedom to try tactics slightly outside your comfort zone knowing you can shift quickly if the results you need are not there.